Edb83/snake/README.md

 - Player input responses are crisp and reliable at any game speed, thanks to directional changes being passed through a validator
 - On mobile, panning gestures (via HammerJS) are recognised across the entire screen to prevent missed gestures
 - Thanks to panning gesture recognition, sharp turns can be achieved with ease, even on mobile
-- The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously
+- The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously.
+The options menu is displayed while the game is paused but only game sound can be changed.
+The remaining options are still visible but appear disabled.
+This allows players to mute the game if they wish, but prevents them from 'cheating' by changing other settings mid-game and from possibly becoming confused by an 'extra' menu
 - On desktop a new game can intuitively be started from the scores menu by pressing spacebar

 **5. Playstyles**